AjayShukla007/Journey_100dayOfCode/Readme.md

 - Solved Bitwise ORs of Subarrays on leetcode with tc of O(logn) and sc of O(1) Beats 100.0% in runtime and 100.0% in Memory with JavaScript

 ### day 68 of #100DaysOfCode
-- Completed backend system for Text Overlay in the database for RTSP video streaming web app
+- Styling Text Overlay Component for RTSP video streaming web app
 - Learning Bit Manipulation

 #### bit Manipulation:
-- Solved Minimum Flips to Make a OR b Equal to c on leetcode with tc of O(logn) and sc of O(1) Beats 100.0% in runtime and 100.0% in Memory with JavaScript
+- Solved Minimum Flips to Make a OR b Equal to c on leetcode with tc of O(n) and sc of O(1) Beats 85.33% in runtime and 54.1% in Memory with JavaScript